Get all the latest data for Mandalay

 What's the biggest ownership mistake foreigners make in Mandalay right now?

-The single biggest mistake foreigners make in Mandalay is buying a property that is marketed as a "condo" but is not actually registered under the Condominium Law, which means they have no legal protection and cannot obtain proper ownership documentation.
+The single biggest ownership mistake foreigners make in Mandalay right now is paying for and moving into an apartment or building that is described as a "condo" in marketing materials but is not actually registered or registrable under the Condominium Law framework, which means it carries none of the legal protections that make foreign ownership valid in the first place.

 Which visa or residency status changes what I can do in Mandalay?